ciaranmahoney/salted/README.md

-# Salted for Mailchimp
+# Salted for MailChimp

-I liked the look of Salted so I added Mailchimp tags so I could use this template in my campaigns...
+I liked the look of Salted so I added MailChimp tags so I could use this template in my campaigns...
 Most of the credit goes to the guys mentioned below.

 Original template by [Jason Rodriguez](https://github.com/rodriguezcommaj/salted).